brunosilvadev/tcg/concept.md

 # Trading Card Game

 - Will require user login
-- Cards will have rarity
+- Cards will have different levels of rarity
 - Each booster pack will contain a number of commons and one rare card
 - Users will be able to see their collection (including repeated cards)